yackx/ipgo/content/complex-data-types/sets.md

 }
 ```

-This second version is equivalent to the first one, but a trained programmer would prefer the first one.
+This second version is equivalent to the first one, but it is overly verbose.
 Try to figure out how they match.

-We can create a `StringSet` with `set := NewStringSet()` but we must implement a few more operations before we can do something usefull with it.
+We can create a `StringSet` with `set:=NewStringSet()` but before we can do something usefull with it, we must implement a few more operations.

 | Operation  | Description
 | ---------- | --------------------------------